You are here

 Having more resilient medicine supply chains is a priority for the Australian Government, and the TGA closely monitors and responds to supply chain issues and medicine shortages when they happen.

-As pharmaceutical companies are private entities the TGA does not have the regulatory power to force them to manufacture their products in Australia.
+Also, as pharmaceutical companies are private entities, the TGA does not have the regulatory power to force them to manufacture their products in Australia.